alicelovescake/nibbles-n-bytes/data/projects/poke.md

 Albert Einstein once said time is an illusion.
 I'll tell you what, time sure feels real when you need to launch a product within 30 days!

-This week, I'm excited to announce the launch of [Poke on the Apple App Store](https://apps.apple.com/ca/app/poke/id1607699386)!
+This week, I'm excited to announce the launch of Poke on the [Apple App Store](https://apps.apple.com/ca/app/poke/id1607699386)!
 It's the first product my partner and I've created on our quest to build [12 products in 12 months](https://alicezhao.com/posts/12-products).

 Here's a recap and lessons I learned along the way.

 ## 👷‍♀️ What did we build?

-I don't know about you but it sure is hard for me to remember to do things.
-It can be anything - hitting the gym, calling an old friend, or taking out the trash.
-With all best intentions, I still let stuff slip through the cracks.
-That is why I'm so excited to launch Poke!
-Poke remembers so you don't have to.
-Poke will keep you accountable by sending you scheduled reminders via text!

-- Schedule text-based reminders for goals, todos, or affirmations
-- Be help accountable for your goals
-- A tool that meets you where you are at (text messages), no more notifications.
+Check out the demo!

+<div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/ee690b6aec284a2f9a571023e2f754c2" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ## 🔨 How did we build it?